 We are passionate about Georgia because of the pervasiveness of voter suppression that the GOP has continued to make worse.
 Our work in Georgia is more than reacting to the GOP; it is about amplifying the voices of grassroots leaders.
 We counter voter suppression in principle; we have a moral obligation to do so.
 We are not simply being strategic politically to save our democracy, we are fighting oppression as a statement of who we are and as a statement of solidarity with people in purple states.
 We are mobilizing a response to voter suppression by uplifting voices of local organizers, particularly Black, Indigenous, and People of Color (BIPOC) organizers.
 We will not stand by while our fellow humans are being oppressed.

 We are building a network of volunteers equipped to respond to the emerging and evolving needs of local organizers.
-By thoughtfully collaborating with organizations, including the GA Democratic Party and Stacey Abrams’ coalition, we can influence results in targeted, impactful ways.
+By thoughtfully collaborating with organizations, including the GA Democratic Party and Reclaim Our Vote, we can influence results in targeted, impactful ways.